hawkstan/workshop-java/README.md

 <!-- ISSUES -->
 ## Issues

-- Doesn't work if user input is a char who is null
+- Doesn't work if user input is null
-- Doesn't check if error has already been made, reentering a false letter will result in a new error
+- Doesn't check if error has already been made, reentering a false letter will result in a new error being counted
-- Will force you to play if you don't say "n" when prompted
+- Will force you to play if you say anything oher than "n" when prompted

 <p align="right">(<a href="#top">back to top</a>)</p>